cole-h06/verity-research/README.md

 ## AI Integration

-Verity explores how graph-based source credibility inference can become accessible to autonomous AI systems.
+Verity explores how graph-based source credibility inference can become accessible and unified for autonomous AI systems.

 Modern AI agents are capable of retrieving vast amounts of information at scale, but still lack a native mechanism for reasoning about the underlying credibility of information.
 This becomes problematic as these agents become integrated into everyday decision making and act on information on behalf of users.